Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Data sources

 \section{Data sources}

 Open source battery cycling (voltage, current, temperature) and capacity fade data were used for this work \cite{severson2019data1, attia2020data2}.
 The first dataset \cite{severson2019data1} consists of 135 lithium iron phosphate/graphite 18650 Li-ion cells (A123) that were cycled in a temperature chamber set at \SI{30}{\celsius}.
-All the cells underwent identical discharge cycles at 4C \cite{severson2019data1}.
+All the cells underwent identical discharge cycles at 4C but had varied fast charging protocols from 3C to 8C \cite{severson2019data1}.

 The second dataset \cite{attia2020data2}, a follow up to the first, contains 45 cells which were cycled to failure, defined as 80\% of the nominal capacity of $1.1$ Ah.
-These cells were the same chemistry, size and manufacturer as those in the first dataset, and were tested at the same temperature setpoint and discharge rate as the previous test, but with a fixed 10-minute charging protocol \cite{attia2020data2}, i.e.\ 6C.
+These cells were the same chemistry, size and manufacturer as those in the first dataset, and were tested at the same temperature setpoint and discharge rate as the previous test, but with a fixed 10-minute charging protocol \cite{attia2020data2}, using a wide range of C-rates from 3C to 8C.
+Both datasets were non-uniformly sampled with the lowest sampling rate being 0.2 Hz.
 In our work, the datasets were cleaned before use by removing cells with obvious experimental errors (as identified by the original authors of the dataset), and a shorter selection of the remaining data, with lifetimes between 15 and 40 days, was chosen.
 After this, 147 cells worth of data remained available.